 9. Hit the towpath with your camera

-The C&O Canal Trust sponsors a monthly photo contest, and we are always looking for unique shots of the Park covered in the white stuff!
-Review our contest rules, grab your camera, capture the beauty of winter on (digital) film, and enter your best shots in the contest!
+The C&O Canal Trust sponsors a monthly photo contest, and we always look for images captured in the Park!
+Winter offers unique landscape views, especially when there’s snow!
+Review our contest rules, grab your camera, capture the beauty of winter, and enter your best shots in the contest!

 10. Read a book about the C&O Canal

 You can read a book about the canal when it’s just too cold to be outside!
-Many great resources are available, which you can get from our gift shop, or from your local library!
-Curl up next to the fire with a blanket and hot cocoa and enjoy these recommended books!
+Many great resources are available, which you can get from our gift shop or your local library!
+Curl up next to the fire with a blanket and hot cocoa, and enjoy these recommended books!